 Name Proseminar on Classical Archaeology

-Organizational unit Department of Archaeology

-ECTS credits 3

-ID 51100

-Semesters Winter

-Teachers Zrinka Šimić-Kanaet, PhD, Assi stant Professor (primary)
+Zrinka Šimić-Kanaet, PhD, Assistant Professor

-Hours Seminar 30

-Prerequisites None

-Goal Explain and present all the proc presenting seminar paper in class cesses, methods and requirements of writing and sical archaeology.
+Goal Explain and present all the processes, methods and requirements of writing and presenting seminar paper in classical archaeology.

-Teaching methods ± entations and other forms of communication. as well as other media are used in lectures.
+Teaching methods Lectures as ex cathedra presentations and other forms of communication.

+Pictorial and film materials as well as other media are used in lectures.

-Assessment methods Regular attendance and written s seminar paper.
+Assessment methods Regular attendance and written seminar paper.

-- 1. present the system of working with scientific literature in libraries - 2. explain and summarize the scientific apparatus necessary for finding and understanding scientific literature and writing professional and / or scientific work - 3. collect and analyze information for independent writing and presentation of proseminar work (with the help and supervision of a mentor) - 4. develop critical judgment and formulation of ideas when writing a paper
+1. present the system of working with scientific literature in libraries

+- 2. explain and summarize the scientific apparatus necessary for finding and understanding scientific literature and writing professional and / or scientific work - 3. collect and analyze information for independent writing and presentation of proseminar work (with the help and supervision of a mentor) - 4. develop critical judgment and formulation of ideas when writing a paper

 - 1. Introduction

 - 2. Ancient Greek state and goverment

 - 3. Ancient Greek wartime antiquities (army, weapons, ships)

 - 4. Ancient Grek daily life (houses, clothes, marriage, childre, everyday activities, funeral)

 - 5. Ancient Greek gods, cult and religion

 - 6. Games and theater

-- 7. Roman state and goverment
+- 7. Roman state and government

 - 8. Roman wartime antiquities (army, weapons, ships, military service)

 - 9. Roman daily life (houses, clothes, marriage, childre, everyday activities, funeral)

 - 10. Calendar, coins and mesurments

 - 11. Roman gods, cult and religion

 - 12. Roman games and theatre

 - 13. Athens and Rome

 - 14. Everyday life of the Greeks

 - 15. Everyday life of the Romans